akkartik/mu/Readme.md

   z:list:integer/assign-once:true/assigned:false
 ```

-Most properties are meaningless to mu, and it'll silently skip them when
+Most properties are meaningless to Mu, and it'll silently skip them when
 running, but they are fodder for *meta-programs* to check or modify your
 programs, a task other languages typically hide from their programmers.
 For
 example, where other programmers are restricted to the checks their type